garrandall/popular-music-data/tracks/girl-you-know-it-s-true-milli-vanilli.md

 I'm just in love girl, and this is true

 Girl, you know it's true
-Ooh, ooh, ooh I love you
+Oh, oh oohlove you
 Yes, you know it's true
-Ooh, ooh, ooh I love you
+Oh, oh oohlove you
 Girl, you know it's true
 My love is for you
 Girl, you know it's true
 My love
 Girl, you know it's true
-Ooh, ooh, ooh I love you
+Oh, oh oohlove you
 Yes, you know it's true
-Ooh, ooh, ooh I love you
+Oh, oh oohlove you